Rtx09x/YouTube-TLDR/README.md

 - Does not collect user data beyond what's needed to function
 - Processes video content through the Gemini API using your own API key
 - Does not send any data to our servers

-## How to Package the Extension

-To create a ZIP file for distribution or submission to the Chrome Web Store:

-1. Make sure you have all the necessary files in your project directory:
-   - manifest.json
-   - background.js
-   - content.js
-   - popup/ (directory with popup files)
-   - summary/ (directory with summary page files)
-   - icons/ (directory with extension icons)

-2. Create a ZIP file containing all these files/directories (excluding any development files like .git, node_modules, etc.)

-3. The resulting ZIP file can be:
-   - Submitted to the Chrome Web Store
-   - Shared for manual installation
-   - Used for creating GitHub releases

 ## Contributing